-A bank card is a plastic card issued by a financial institution that allows the user to make purchases witheither borrowed from or held at that financial institution.
+A bank card is a plastic card issued by a financial institution that allows the user to make purchases with funds either borrowed from or held at that financial institution.

 Many bank cards also charge a yearly fee, late payment fees, fees for going over a limit, cash-advance fees, and fees for conversion into other currencies.

-Bank cards allow users to avoid carrying, earn frequent-flier miles, or earn other "rewards."
+Bank cards allow users to avoid carrying cash, earn frequent-flier miles, or earn other 'rewards.'
 They are usually accepted around the world.
-In many cases, the cardholder can get advances through ATMs as well.
-However, interest rates on cards are almost always higher than the amount typically charged for personal , and consumers with little impulse control often rack up huge balances that they can't repay.
-Many cardholders also find it easier to burn through their , and they frequently underestimate the time and it takes to pay down balances, especially when interest rates are high and minimum payments are low.
-It is also important to note that bank card numbers are often stolen; therefore, it important for users to protect their privacy and to check their reports frequently.
+In many cases, the cardholder can get cash advances through ATMs as well.
+However, interest rates on credit cards are almost always higher than the amount typically charged for personal loans, and consumers with little impulse control often rack up huge balances that they can't repay.
+Many cardholders also find it easier to burn through their money, and they frequently underestimate the time and money it takes to pay down balances, especially when interest rates are high and minimum payments are low.
+It is also important to note that bank card numbers are often stolen; therefore, it important for users to protect their privacy and to check their credit reports frequently.